tom-seddon/beeblink/docs/server.md

 * only files smaller than 16 MBytes are available
 * the folder is read only
-* there are no drives or directories - every drive is a bad drive, and every dir is a bad dir
+* there are no drives or directories - every drive is a bad drive, and every dir is a bad dir.
+This also means there's no library, and `*DEFAULTS` does nothing
 * the file names seen on the BBC are exactly the names they have on the PC
 * PC files don't have load and execution addresses - both are